Skip to main content

 • MangoWC: Use compositor-specific autostart mechanism

-When the compositor exits, DMS processes should automatically terminate.
-If they don't, run dms kill before logging out.
+When the compositor exits, the DMS backend should automatically terminate, which will also kill its Quickshell child process.
+If processes don't clean up properly, run dms kill before logging out.

 Command Reference